haller-group/SSMLearn/README.md

     install
     ```
 2. If external packages are not yet installed, download SSMTool from the link above, which also include coco, and install it.
+3. Download the folder `data` that contains heavy data sets to run high-dimensional examples (i.e., Von Kármán shells and plates) at this [link](https://drive.google.com/drive/folders/1-59f20KnG_rLoH3MWfSlVOGg4Uj5wZFM?usp=sharing) and place it in the main folder of the local repository.
-3. (optional) Figure specifications can be edited in the function customFigure.m located in the src folder.
+4. (optional) Figure specifications can be edited in the function customFigure.m located in the src folder.
-4. You are ready.
+5. You are ready.

 ## References
 Please consider to cite this article when using this code: